osrf-migration/srcsim-wiki/cloud.md

 1. In the Simulator instance, there is a `Run` widget that allows you to run 5 different SRC worlds.
 Click on the `>1` button to launch the first world inside the Simulator instance. **Note: Currenlty only >1 is active for practice.
 We'll add the 4 other different SRC worlds soon**

-    > During practice, you can ssh into the sim instance to monitor the simulation process.
-The `>1` button launches a docker container with srcsim.
-So inside the sim machine instance, you can type `docker ps` to make sure the process has been started.
-You can also execute an interactive bash shell on the running docker container by doing `docker exec -it gazebo_run bash`
+    During practice, you can ssh into the sim instance to monitor the simulation process.
+Some important tips:

+    * The `>1` button launches a docker container with srcsim.

+    * So inside the sim machine instance, you can type `docker ps` to make sure the process has been started.

+    * You can also execute an interactive bash shell on the running docker container by doing `docker exec -it gazebo_run bash`

+    * You can optionally monitor the docker state from the host (outside the container), running `tail -f cloudsim-docker.log`

 ## Launch your software on field computer